 Sophie knew nothing about cancer or its causes.
 She didn’t know anyone going through treatment or about ways to live well with the illness.
 Feeling out of control, she asked her doctor if there was anything she could do to support herself during chemotherapy.
 He answered: “leave it with us, there’s nothing you can do.
 Cancer is a lottery, there’s no reason why you got it.”

 As a journalism graduate, research became Sophie’s coping mechanism during treatment.
 Instead of asking “why me?” she wanted to explore “why us?”.
 Her own diagnosis ignited more questions – why are cancer rates rocketing with little progress in treatment?
 Could it be that we’re focused on treating a chronic illness with acute options?
 Diving into the causes and lifestyle medicine, she realised how much we can be doing to lead healthier, more energised lives.
-How with support and information people can thrive with cancer.
+How with support and information people can live healthier for longer.

 Sophie built her own integrative recovery plan alongside 6 months of chemotherapy.
 This included gut healing, meditation, juicing, exercise, nutrition and lifestyle medicine.
 She had cancer in three body sites, with one lump the size of an orange on diagnosis.
 Within four months her scans were clear and she began learning to heal her mind, body and spirit.